ProfGentry/Introduction-to-Programming-with-Java/SDC120/FinalProjOverview.md

 The system manages a roster of heroes who can be sent on quests.
 Heroes gain experience, can be injured, and generate event logs based on quest outcomes.

+Your Dungeon Ops project supports three game skins.
+You will choose ONE skin and use its class to control how your game presents itself (names, text, flavor).

+All skins implement the same interface, so your core game logic does not change.

 ## Required Program Features
 ### Main Menu (Required)